Gar Heard

 Garfield Heard (born May 3, 1948) is an American retired professional basketball player and coach.
-He played collegiately at the University of Oklahoma and was selected by the Seattle SuperSonics in the third round of the 1970 NBA draft.
-He had a 15-year NBA career for four teams (the Sonics, the Buffalo Braves/San Diego Clippers, the Chicago Bulls, and the Phoenix Suns).
+He played collegiately at the University of Oklahoma and was selected by the Seattle SuperSonics (now the Oklahoma City Thunder) in the third round of the 1970 NBA draft.
+He had a 15-year NBA career for four teams: the Sonics, the Buffalo Braves (now the Los Angeles Clippers), the Chicago Bulls, and the Phoenix Suns.
 Heard is best known for a buzzer beater he made to send Game 5 of the 1976 Phoenix–Boston championship series into a third overtime.
-This feat is commonly known as "The Cow", or "The Shot Heard 'Round the World", in reference to Ralph Waldo Emerson's poem "Concord Hymn", which was written about the Battle of Lexington.
+This feat is commonly known as "The Shot", or "The Shot Heard 'Round the World", in reference to Ralph Waldo Emerson's poem "Concord Hymn", which was written about the Battle of Lexington.

+Early life

+Heard was born on May 3, 1948, in Hogansville, Georgia.
+He attended Ethel W. Kight High School in LaGrange, Georgia.

 College career

+In 1966, Heard chose to attend the University of Oklahoma (OU), over the University of Southern Illinois.
+At the time he graduated, Heard was the Sooners' all-time leading rebounder and second-leading scorer.
+As a senior, he averaged 21.7 points and 12.5 rebounds per game.
+The school has described him as "OU's first true superstar."
+He was selected first-team All-Big Eight for the 1969-70 season.
+Heard played under head coach John McLeod for three seasons (1967-1970).
+(McLeod would later coach Heard as an NBA player and Heard would serve as an assistant coach under McLeod).

-Heard set an Oklahoma school record with 21 double-doubles for a season by a Sooner in 27 games during 1969–70.
+Heard set an Oklahoma school record with 21 double-doubles for a season in 27 games during 1969–70.
 It was finally broken by Blake Griffin on February 14, 2009.